SkyForgerUK/Project_2_RPSSL/README.md

 The Rock Paper Scissors game will provide to the user:

 1. A fair competition based truly on random results
-2. Chance to pass time by playing a game of chance
+2. Way to pass time by playing a game of chance
-3. #/# insert a third reason
+3. Chance to try his/her luck

 ![mockup](to be added)

-Visit the Deployed website [here](to be added)
+Visit the Deployed website [here](https://skyforgeruk.github.io/Project_2_RPSSL/)
 ## Table of Content
 - [User Stories](#user-stories)
 - [Existing Features](#existing-features)